-Further this book will help you learn to program using C language, assembly language and corrupt system memory to run arbitrary using buffer overflows and format strings.
+Further, this book will help you learn to program using C language, assembly language, and corrupt system memory to run arbitrarily using buffer overflows and format strings.

-It will help you in encrypting wireless traffic with FMS attack and hijack TCP connections.
+It will help you in encrypting wireless traffic with FMS attacks and hijack TCP connections.

 This book was written by Simon Singh.
-It tells us about the most powerful weapon ever known as Secrecy.
-It will give you a brief explanation about encryption, its history, evolution.
-From the Mary (Queen of scots) trapped by her own code to the Navajo code that helped the Allied forces win 2nd world war.
+It tells us about the most powerful weapon ever known Secrecy.
+It will give you a brief explanation of encryption, its history, and its evolution.
+From Mary (Queen of Scots) trapped by her own code to the Navajo code that helped the Allied forces win the 2nd world war.

-This book has clear technical and mathematical explanations including the pictures of the great personalities which cracked the most difficult codes.
-It gives you a detailed overview of the history of encryption and smallest things such as email which will make you wonder about secrecy and privacy.
+This book has clear technical and mathematical explanations including pictures of the great personalities who cracked the most difficult codes.
+It gives you a detailed overview of the history of encryption and the smallest things such as email which will make you wonder about secrecy and privacy.

 This book was written by Christopher Hadnagy.
 In this edition, the author tells you about the common methods that fooled even the smartest and shows how those methods were used in the past.
-The way we make decisions how that affects our relations, emotions and our security.
+The way we make decisions how that affects our relations, emotions, and security.

-You will also learn how to use the social engineering skills and secure your company by adopting effective methods and counter measures to keep the hackers away.
+You will also learn how to use social engineering skills and secure your company by adopting effective methods and countermeasures to keep hackers away.
 You will learn to gain the advantage of foresight which will help you in protecting yourself and others.

 This edition was written by Andrew Honig and Michael Sikorski.
 This book will help you in learning the latest tools and techniques to prevent malware attacks and safely analyze them.

-This book will help you to learn to set a safe virtual environment for analyzing malware.
+This book will help you to learn to set up a safe virtual environment for analyzing malware.
 Use key tools like IDA Pro, WinDbg, and OllyDgb.
-It will also help in analyzing special cases of malware with the shellcode, C++, and 64-bit codes, and many more methods.
+It will also help in analyzing special cases of malware with shellcode, C++, 64-bit codes, and many more methods.

-This edition was written by Marcus Pinto & Dafydd Stuttard has explored the distant new technologies used in web application and also reviews the new attack techniques developed.
-It also discusses hot to defend against the attacks.
-It also discusses new frameworks, HTML5, frame-busting, hybrid file attacks, etc. This edition also features a companion website hosted by authors which allows readers to try try out all kind of attacks described.
+This edition was written by Marcus Pinto & Dafydd Stuttard has explored the distant new technologies used in web applications and also reviews the new attack techniques developed.
+It also discusses how to defend against the attacks.
+It also discusses new frameworks, HTML5, frame-busting, hybrid file attacks, etc. This edition also features a companion website hosted by authors which allow readers to try out all kind of attacks described.

-The Digital forensic books described above are highly recommended by many experts for a beginner which provides a good knowledge to the students for a good future in the field of digital forensics.
+The Digital forensic books described above are highly recommended by many experts for a beginner and provide good knowledge to students for a good future in the field of digital forensics.
 To start your journey in this particular field, these books can help you out in understanding the basics to excel.